Sai A Sai A

 Method 1: Using the INSERT Statement

-The simplest method to convert a string to BLOB in MySQL involves using the INSERT statement.
+To convert a string to BLOB in MySQL involves using the INSERT statement.
 Here's how you can do it:

 CREATE TABLE blob_demo (